preciousaffiah/AutoCheck_Assessment/README.md

 7. Endpoints that require `auth_token` will be automatically set via a script that will be ran when the either login or register

 8. The postman requests have already been populated with placeholder data

+10. Admin login details have already been placed in the postman request body. incase you don't find it, please check adminSeed service for details

-9. Go ahead and make other requests!
+11. Go ahead and make other requests!